-As we’ve discussed in detail in our beginner guide to cannabis, there are 2 ways to consume weed:
+As we’ve discussed in our beginner guide to cannabis, there are 2 ways to consume weed:

 When it comes to smoking weed, you have a choice between using blunts, joints, bongs (pipes) or vaporizers.

 Blunt vs Joint differences summary

 - Joints and blunts are essentially the same thing inside (dried cannabis flowers), but they are rolled differently and hence don’t look the same.

 - Joints are rolled using thin rolling papers made from plant fibers (hemp) and blunts are rolled using cigar (cigarillo) wraps.

 - Joints taste like the weed inside them, while blunts have a more harsher taste and smoke, due to their thicker wrap.